 Data suggests retargeting can boost your conversion rate by 161%!

 Lead generation for attorneys needs to be a good experience for new clients and cost-effective.
-Together, PPC, SEO, and social media marketing can help you fill the pipeline with the right types of leads.
+Together, PPC, SEO, and social media marketing can help you fill the pipeline with the right types of qualified leads.

 A great lawyer lead generation tool is Google local service ads (LSAs).
 These sponsored service placements appear as a strip of highlights at the very top of Google search results pages (SERPs)—even higher than PPC ads.